apache/druid/docs/development/docs-contribute.md

 * Avoid using a present participle or gerund as the first word in a heading or title.
 A shortcut for this is to not start with a word that ends in `-ing`.
 For example, don't use "Configuring Druid."
 Use "Configure Druid."
 * Use sentence case in document titles and headings.
 * Don’t use images of text or code samples.
-* Use SVG over PNG for images if you can
+* Use SVG over PNG for images if you can.
-* Provide alt text or an equivalent text explanation with each image
+* Provide alt text or an equivalent text explanation with each image.
 * Use the appropriate text-formatting.
 For example, make sure code snippets and property names are in code font and UI elements are bold.
 Generally, you should  avoid using bold or italics to emphasize certain words unless there's a good reason.
 * Put conditional clauses before instructions.
 In the following example, "to drop a segment" is the conditional clause: to drop a segment, do the following.
-* Avoid gender-specific pronouns, instead use they.
+* Avoid gender-specific pronouns, instead use "they."
-* Use second person singular — you instead of we.
+* Use second person singular — "you" instead of "we."
 * When American spelling is different from Commonwealth/"British" spelling, use the American spelling.
 * Don’t use terms considered disrespectful.
-Refer to a list like Google’s [Word list](https://developers.google.com/style/word-list) for guidance and alternatives
+Refer to a list like Google’s [Word list](https://developers.google.com/style/word-list) for guidance and alternatives.
 * Use straight quotation marks and straight apostrophes instead of the curly versions.
 * Introduce a list, a table, or a procedure with an introductory sentence that prepares the reader for what they're about to read.